A Ginzburg-Landau type energy with weight and with convex potential near zero: Abstract

 \section{Abstract}

-In this paper, we study the asymptotic behaviour of minimizing solutions of a Ginzburg-Landau type functional with potential having a zero at $1$ of infinite order and we estimate the energy.
-We generalize in this case a lower bound for the energy of unit vector field given by Brezis-Merle-Rivi\`ere.
+In this paper, we study the asymptotic behaviour of minimizing solutions of a Ginzburg-Landau type functional with a positive weight and with convex potential near $0$ and we estimate the energy in this case.
+We also generalize a lower bound for the energy of unit vector field given initially by Brezis-Merle-Rivi\`ere.

 Keywords: {Ginzburg-Landau functional, lower bound, variational problem.}

 \noindent2010 \AMSname: 35Q56, 35J50, 35B25.